Arif-PhyChem/datasets_and_databases_4_MLPs/README.md

   - [GitHub Repository](https://github.com/zpengmei/xxMD)
   - [Zenodo Repository](https://doi.org/10.5281/zenodo.10393859)

+# New_updates (details will be added later)

+1) CREMP
+2) GEOM
+3) ANI-2x
+4) The Campus Project
+5) Quantum Topological Atomic Properties of 44K molecules

 ## Contributions

 We welcome contributions!
 If you have new data sets or databases to add or updates to existing ones, please submit a pull request.